amritav/career-flow/Readme_new.md

 The success of these individuals and companies is a testament to the effectiveness of our application in revolutionizing the job application landscape.

+## Troubleshooting

+If you encounter issues while using Career Flow, here are some common problems and their solutions: [Tutorials.md](https://github.com/adi-kiran/career-flow/edit/main/Troubleshooting.md)

 ## Roadmap

 - [x] ~Make the pages modular using React~